High Mill Pickering

 A few shopping trips were classed as essential, with separate visits to Chinatown, Little India and Kampong Glam (Little Malaysia).
 These are the areas where some of the many immigrants settled and remain seething masses of small alleyways, shops, stalls, cafes etc. It’s miraculous that such a profusion of small shops selling cloth, jewellery, clothing etc can all survive.
 Once again, the lack of any threat, petty crime or litter is remarkable in relatively poor areas.
 Undoubtedly, there is still crime, but strictly enforced laws keep it to a minimum.
 Only the police are allowed firearms.
 The penalty for smuggling drugs or firearms is death.
 Many creeds, colours and religions co-exist cheek by jowl with little or no sign of conflict.
 It’s not always been that way of course.
 A lot of what is good about Singapore seems to stem from long-term government planning since the 1960s, working to a far-sighted 25 year plan.

 Probably of more interest to members was our trip to the Botanic Gardens and Orchid collection.
 A fantastic array of trees, shrubs and plants covering quite a large area.
 The trees grow to an amazing size in a relatively short time due to the heat and rainfall, some with huge buttress roots, aerial roots and lianas.
+Sadly, a small area of original rain forest is one of the last remaining on the island.
+Last gasp conservation - they paved paradise, put up a parking lot….
+Tra la la.

+Another outdoor adventure was the aerial walkway from Hort Park to Harbourfront.
+You’re mostly on a steel walkway, high above lush vegetation.
+It’s a sinuous route between developed areas and no doubt terrain spared from the bulldozer by being too severe for development.
 A welcome green lung for the city dweller.
 A small sad remnant to the countryman.
 We saw very little wildlife - one small vivid green snake snoozing in the sunshine, a few squirrels, although plenty of birds and butterflies.
 Fortunately mosquitoes are kept under control, but Dengi Fever is still a problem.

 Clarke Quay was essential viewing, but only for a fleeting visit.
 Damn right at 9 quid a pint!
 This is full on Gwilo territory - full of trendy riverside malls, clubs and bars…. and trendies.
 Reputedly a seething mass on New Year’s Eve to match the roundabout in Pickering, but we’ll give it a miss.
 With our host’s local knowledge, we did find a superb blues/rock band at the Crazy Elephant to herald yet another somewhat debauched, musical and very long night, including a stop-off at Orchard Towers to view the night safari (otherwise known as four floors of something-or-other.
 The name escapes me).